 33 Conclusions: The future of extraterritorial human rights obligations

 Gamze Erdem Türkelli, Mark Gibney, Wouter Vandenhole and Markus Krajewski

 Mark Gibney is the Belk Distinguished Professor at the University of North Carolina-Asheville, USA, and an Affiliated Scholar at the Raoul Wallenberg Institute in Lund, Sweden.

-Gamze Erdem Türkelli is a Post-Doctoral Fellow of the Research Foundation, Flanders (FWO) (No: 12Q1719N) at the University of Antwerp, Law and Development Research Group, Belgium.
+Gamze Erdem Türkelli is at the University of Antwerp, Law and Development Research Group, Belgium.

 Markus Krajewski is Professor at the University of Erlangen-Nürnberg, and Director of the Centre for Human Rights Erlangen-Nürnberg (CHREN), Germany.